EiChinn/HeadFirstPython/README.md

 # HeadFirstPython
-source code of the book &lt;Head First Python>
+code of the book &lt;Head First Python>